ekraffmiller/CodeOne2018/README.md

 # CodeOne2018

 Demo for Running Spark Application on Kubernetes.
-Reads and writes to an Azure Blob
+Performs simple text analysis on CSV file.
+Reads and writes to an Azure Blob.

 Runtime arguments for SparkLauncher:
 -Dmaster="k8s://{your kubernetes url}"